flambeau4you/rest_tester/docs/120_design.md

 ## Postman JSON Structure

-1. There are three formats, old one, 2.0, and lastest 2.1 formats.
+1. There are three formats, old one, 2.0, and latest 2.1 formats.
 Support all the formats.
 1. If APIs aren't ordered by folders, don't care about that.
 Don't sort.